nthachus/CometD.NET/README.md

 You need at least a Salesforce Developer account (registered at http://www.developerforce.com/events/regular/registration.php), or Enterprise, or Unlimited,.. account that support Salesforce Streaming API.

-Then, you should use the <a href="https://workbench.developerforce.com/streaming.php">Workbench tool</a> to create 2 new Push-Topics:
+Then, you should use the [Workbench tool](https://workbench.developerforce.com/streaming.php) to create 2 new Push-Topics:
     "AllLeads"         => "Select Id, Name, Company, Phone, MobilePhone, LeadSource From Lead" "AllOpportunities" => "Select Id, Name, LeadSource, StageName, Type From Opportunity"

 * Refer to: http://www.salesforce.com/us/developer/docs/api_streaming/Content/code_sample_java_prereqs.htm for more information.